precimed/mixer/README.md

 Once you have all input data in MiXeR-compatible format you may proceed with running univariate analysis ([UGMG_cpp_run_simple.m](UGMG_cpp_run_simple.m) script) and cross-trait analysis ([BGMG_cpp_run_simple.m](BGMG_cpp_run_simple.m) script).
 The results will be saved as ``.json`` files.
 To visualize the results we provide a script in python, but we encourage users to write their own scripts that process the results.
 Further details are given in [Run MiXeR](#run-mixer) and [Visualize MiXeR results](#visualize-mixer-results) sections.

-If you encounter an issue, or have further questions, please create a new issue ticket on github.com/precimed/mixer .
+If you encounter an issue, or have further questions, please create a [new issue ticket](https://github.com/precimed/mixer/issues/new).

 If you use MiXeR software for your research publication, please cite the following paper(s):

-* for univariate analysis: D. Holland et al., [Estimating phenotypic polygenicity and causal effect size variance from GWAS summary statistics while accounting for inflation due to cryptic relatedness](https://www.biorxiv.org/content/early/2017/06/23/133132)
+* for univariate analysis: D. Holland et al., Beyond SNP Heritability: Polygenicity and Discoverability Estimated for Multiple Phenotypes with a Univariate Gaussian Mixture Model, bioXriv, doi: https://doi.org/10.1101/133132
 * for cross-trait analysis: O.Frei et al., Bivariate causal mixture model quantifies polygenic overlap between complex traits beyond genetic correlation, bioXriv, doi: https://doi.org/10.1101/240275

 The MiXeR software may not be used for commercial purpose or in medical applications.